-Jobs in agriculture and forestry are expected to grow some 7% in the decade between 2014 and 2024.
-This is around the same as all jobs in the US at present.
-Most of the new opportunities are expected to be in local, state and federal government as the US seeks to mitigate the effects of climate change and create a more sustainable agricultural practice in growing crops.
+The job demand for conservation scientists and foresters, including agroforesters is projected to increase by 7 percent between 2020 and 2030.* Most of the new opportunities are expected to be in local, state and federal government as the US seeks to mitigate the effects of climate change and create a more sustainable agricultural practice in growing crops.
 Wildfires have become a problem in the last decade and new systems of arboriculture and agriculture may develop to aid efforts to reduce their spread.
 In some areas, flooding is problematic.
 Trees can help reduce soil saturation in these areas.

 What Are the Education Requirements to Become an Agroforester?